dosbox-staging/dosbox-staging/src/hardware/input/README.md

 mouse is mapped to the emulated interface, otherwise all mouse events come from SDL-based GFX subsystem.

-**`mouse_queue.cpp`**

-A 'queue' - delays and aggregates mouse events from host OS to simulate the desired mouse scanning rate.

 **`mouseif_*.cpp`**

 Implementations (non-object oriented) of various mouse interfaces: